 Meaning: to do things better than others.

-Ex: As a team leader, Lisa set high standards for her team.
+Ex: Although she was a young team leader, Lisa set high standards for her team.

 Meaning: be honest regardless of the other person’s feelings.